hyperledger-labs/fablo/README.md

   ]
 ```

-The other available parameters for entries in `orgs` array are:
+The other available parameters for entries in `chaincodes` array are:

  * `init` - initialization arguments (for Hyperledger Fabric below 2.0; default: `{"Args":[]}`)
  * `initRequired` - whether the chaincode requires initialization transaction (for Hyperledger Fabric 2.0 and greater; default: `false`)